0x53A/mailboxxy-rs/README.md

 As mentioned at the top, this is heavily inspired by the F# MailboxProcess (which in turn was apparently inspired by Erlang).

-Before implementing this myself, I searched for an existing micro actor framework amd found [a different MailboxProcessor port](https://github.com/garydwatson/mailbox_processor) by Gary Watson.
+Before implementing this myself, I searched for an existing micro actor framework and found [a different MailboxProcessor port](https://github.com/garydwatson/mailbox_processor) by Gary Watson.
 The implementation by Gary Watson differes from the F# implementation (and mine) in that there's only one possible return value *per actor*, not per message case.
 It doesn't seem to have ported the concept of the ReplyChannel.